thenameisajay/Azure-Python-Serverless-Demo/README.md

 ## Testing and Usage

-- Use Postman or any other API testing tool to test the endpoints.
+- Use Postman or another API testing tool to test the endpoints.
-- Enter your name to see it reflected(api/hello) via [POST] request, indicating the endpoint is working.
+- Send a [POST] request with your name to the `/api/hello` endpoint to verify functionality.
-- Click the "Populate Data" button to insert sample data of 5 people into the database.
+- Use the "Populate Data" button to insert five people's sample data into the database.
-- Click the "Delete Data" button to remove the data.
+- Use the "Delete Data" button to remove the data.
-- Click the "View Data" button to view the data.
+- Use the "View Data" button to view the data.

-## Tests via Postman :
+## Testing with Postman

+A Postman collection is available for testing the API endpoints:

 [Postman Collection](https://elements.getpostman.com/redirect?entityId=27211746-2b090b22-f910-4ec4-8b28-3e5648894f6a&entityType=collection)

-This guide provides the steps needed to clone the repository, set up the PostgreSQL database, configure Azure Functions, and access the API endpoints for testing and usage.
+This guide outlines the steps to clone the repository, set up the PostgreSQL database, configure Azure Functions, and access the API endpoints for testing and usage.